hannaco/DH110/Assignment6/README.md

 ## Summary of why I made my design decisions

-**Typography:** As mentioned before, I went with IM FELL DW Pica because I felt that it was a good middle ground between playful and professional, while also being readable.
-I was simple and modern, yet it wasn't too clean cut.
+**Typography:** As mentioned before, I initally chose IM FELL DW Pica as my font, as I thought that it was suitable for my site.
+However, after conducting the impression test, I changed the font that was more simple and easy to read, without feeling too childish or complex.

 **Color Palette:** Being that this site is focused on sustainability, I thought it was natural to use green, as it evokes feelings of nature.
 I chose it other than other "natural colors" (such as blue, purple, etc.) because I wanted a calming feeling.
 I created both a light mode and dark mode, adjusting colors for more contrast.